rails/rails/guides/source/active_record_migrations.md

 recommended that you check your schema file into source control.

 Merge conflicts can occur in your schema file when two branches modify schema.
-To resolve these conflicts run `rails db:migrate` to regenerate the schema file.
+To resolve these conflicts run `bin/rails db:migrate` to regenerate the schema file.

 Active Record and Referential Integrity
 ---------------------------------------